27" in length

 A few examples are state outlines, names, initials, dry flies, fish, and writing on the inside of the hoop.
 Send me a PDF or JPEG of what you would like and an idea of where you’d like it placed.

-Water-based spar urethane is very durable for outdoor pieces that get regularly exposed to the elements.
-A great sealant to keep out moisture yet still flexible.
-Wood will expand and contract throughout it’s life and the Spar Urethane will move with the wood preventing any cracks from appearing in your finish.
-I use a water-based product vs an oil-based because I like to keep the wood looking as natural as possible.
-I also buff the finish to give it a satin look vs a plastic-coated look.
+I use a high-grade Marine Spar Varnish.
+Made for marine vessels that get regularly exposed to water and direct sunlight, this is a finish that will last.
+It’s a great sealant to keep out moisture yet still flexible.
+Wood will expand and contract throughout it’s life and the Marine Spar Vanish will move with the wood preventing any cracks from appearing in your finish.
+I tend to favor a satin over a gloss finish to keep the wood looking as natural as possible.

 Nets comes with an Ed Cumings rubber bag.
 Your net will include a black bag.
 If you prefer a clear rubber bag, let me know!